 Freddie Kang (record cover image: 2nd right), was from the Thunderbirds, one of the top ten bands from Singapore 60's that was still playing some years back at the Carriage Bar in Orchard Road.

-When he left the group, he went solo and with his impactful Fender Strat and appropriate amplifiers became a successful one-man band at Riverside Hotel.
+When he left the group, he went solo and with his impactful Fender Strat and appropriate amplifiers became a successful one-man band for 16 years at Riverview Hotel. (now known as Four Points by Sheraton)

 You have to sit with Freddie to know him better.
 He's got lots of history to tell and the two hours I spent with him hardly covered the first pages of his life story.